Frugal Splitting Operators: Representation, Minimal Lifting, and Convergence: A New Frugal Splitting Operator With Minimal Lifting

-Note that the relaxation factor $\theta$ also occurs as a step-size scaling on some of the resolvents, i.e., $\resolv_{\theta^{-1}\lambda A_i}$ is evaluated for $i \in \{2,\dots,n-1-f\}$ while $\resolv_{\lambda A_i}$ is evaluated for $i \in \{1,n\}$ This was necessary in order to ensure convergence.
-We also see that, in order to find a step-size that ensures convergence, $\theta < \frac{2}{n-1-f}$ is needed, i.e., the relaxation parameter must decrease with the number of operators.
-However, this is counteracted by the fact that the step-size of most of the resolvents are scaled with $\theta^{-1}$ and hence will also increase with the number of operators.
+The relaxation factor $\theta$ enters also as a step-size scaling on some of the resolvents---$\resolv_{\theta^{-1}\lambda A_i}$ is evaluated for $i \in \{2,\dots,n-1-f\}$---while $\resolv_{\lambda A_i}$ is evaluated for $i \in \{1,n\}$.
+This construction was necessary to ensure convergence. \cref{thm:new-alg} prescribes that $\theta < \frac{2}{n-1-f}$ is needed for convergence, i.e., the relaxation parameter has to decrease with the number of operators evaluated via resolvents.
+This is counteracted by the fact that the step-size of all but two of the resolvents is scaled with $\theta^{-1}$, a number that will increase with the number of operators.

-There are no step-size restrictions when no forward evaluations are used, $f = 0$.
-Furthermore, we see that the step-size bound only depends on the sum of the inverse cocoercivity constants.
+There are no step-size restrictions when no forward evaluations are used, i.e., when $f = 0$ since $\lambda>0$ is free.
+Furthermore, the step-size bound only depends on the sum of the inverse cocoercivity constants.
 This is natural since all forward steps are evaluated at the same point and the results are simply added together.
-The update can therefore equivalently be seen as evaluating $\widehat{A} = \sum_{i=n-f}^{n-1}A_i$ instead of each operator individually and $\widehat{A}$ is a $(\sum_{i=n-f}^{n-1}\beta_i^{-1})^{-1}$-cocoercive operator.
+The update can therefore equivalently be viewed as evaluating $\widehat{A} = \sum_{i=n-f}^{n-1}A_i$ instead of each operator individually and $\widehat{A}$ is a $(\sum_{i=n-f}^{n-1}\beta_i^{-1})^{-1}$-cocoercive operator.